cdb3ny/Mitochondrial-Genome-Scripts/README.md

 # The first tool (Mononucleotide_repeat_calc.sh) is a simple script to count mononucleotide repeats in a genome (a fasta file).
 The script includes comments explaining each step and the input requirements.

 #ITERATIVE GENOME ASSEMBLER
-# the second tool is a script of a pipeline for the iterative assembly of mitochondrial (or similar genomes) from long read (PacBio data)
+# the second tool (Iternative_assembly_script.sh) is a pipeline for the iterative assembly of mitochondrial (or similar genomes) from long read data (PacBio data).
+Below is a description of the software requirements.
+The script also includes comments explaining each step.

 #Requirements: The following code employed a Linux Ubuntu Server run from the command line.